bcgov/data-publication/pages/using_the_databc_fme_framework.md

 + When readers are created some *Published Parameters* are automatically created; these must be renamed, as described below, in order to be used with the FME Framework.
 + When specifying a source data file or directory in the standing area, specify the *read-only* path: `\\data.bcgov\data_staging_ro\bcgw`
 + When specifying multiple inputs, distinguish between them by changing the _1 suffix to _2, _3, etc. for inputs subsequent to the first.
-+ When adding a reader or specifying connection parameters in a transformer (e.g., SQLCreator, FeatureReader, DatabaseJoiner, etc.) choose the _Embed Connection Parameters_ option and specify hard-coded values for the connection parameters; they will be overridden by FME parameters at a later stage in the configuration.
++ When adding a reader or specifying connection parameters in a transformer (e.g., SQLCreator, FeatureReader, DatabaseJoiner, etc.) choose the _Embed Connection Parameters_ option in the __Dataset:__ field.
+Then click on the __Parameters__ button and specify hard-coded values for the connection parameters; they will be overridden by FME parameters at a later stage in the configuration.

 ![](images/image_embed_connection_parameters.png)